jart/bestline/README.md

 Corporate America has long since moved on to making GUI platforms incompatible instead.
 Even the Windows command prompt supports VT100 and XTERM sequences these days.
 Seriously.
-It's 2021 and and everyone in the world finally agrees on UTF-8 and ANSI VT100 style command sequences.
+It's 2021 and everyone in the world finally agrees on UTF-8 and ANSI VT100 style command sequences.
 That's why bestline is now, for the first time in history, able to offer you a fully featured experience using simple bloat-free code.